Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 Convex: *Pioneering a Descentralised Engine for Open Economic Systems!*

-Empowering visionaries, builders, and dreamers with a platform that inspires new and innovative economic models to emerge.
+Empowering visionaries, builders, and dreamers with a platform that inspires new and innovative economic models to emerge

 At it's core, Convex is a new kind of foundational technology for building an internet of value designed to enable open economic systems.